 - JetBlue (5 MR = 4 TrueBlue Points)

 Your mileage may vary for each partner.
 But for most partners, you should be able to easily redeem your points for at least 1.5 cents per point (CPP).

 Gift cards, merchandise, and statement credits are not recommended.
 You will earn less than 1 CPP using these options.
-If cash back or gift cards are what you want, this card is probably not for you.

 The Gold Card does not have the benefits of the Platinum Card.
 But that’s fine because Amex doesn’t leave cardholders empty handed.
 Part of the Gold Card’s revamp in 2018 was the addition of new benefits.

 This benefit is a great one to have if your luggage goes missing while traveling.
 Amex’s Baggage Insurance covers up to $500 for checked bags and $1,250 for carry-on bags.

 Dining & Uber Eats Credits

 Amex Gold Cardholders will receive $120 in dining credits that can be used at select restaurants each year.
 But the catch is that Amex gives one $10 credit each month, which makes them hard to use.
 These credits are only useful for tipping when eating at the select restaurants.

 Starting in January 2021, Amex Gold cardholders will have access to $120 in annual Uber Eats credits.
 These credits work the same way as the Gold Card’s dining credits, which makes them hard to use.